-- 1 Primary wires run on top.
-Each carries at least 7,200 volts of electricity from a substation. - 2 Surge arrestors protect the transformer from lightning strikes. - A secondary service drop carries at least 120/240 volts of electricity to the end user.
-It has two "hot" wires from the transformer, and a bare neutral wire connected to the ground wire on the pole. - 4 Telephone and cable TV lines are typically the lowest wires. - 5 A head-high "birthmark" shows the size of the pole as well as where and when it was made. - 6 40-foot poles are set six feet into the ground. - Insulators (made of porcelain or a composite) prevent energized wires from contacting each other or the pole. - The neutral wire acts as a line back to the substation and is tied to the ground, balancing the electricity on the system. - 9 Transformers convert higher voltage electricity from primary wires to lower voltage for use by consumers. - 10 Guy wires help stabilize poles.
-They are connected to the pole's ground wire. - 11 Pole ground wire running the length of the pole connects to the neutral wire to complete the circuit inside the transformer.
-It also directs electricity from lightning safely into the earth. - 12 Co-ops are responsible for keeping vegetation around poles trimmed to avoid interference with the electric system.
+Primary wires run on top.
+Each carry at least 7,200/14,400 volts of electricity from a substation.

+Surge arrestors protect the transformer from lightning strikes.

+A secondary service drop carries at least 120/240 volts of electricity to the end user.
+It has two "hot" wires from the transformer, and a bare neutral wire connected to the ground wire on the pole.

+Communication lines are typically the lowest wires.

+A head-high "birthmark" shows the size of the pole as well as where and when it was made.

+40-foot poles are set six feet into the ground.

+7 Insulators prevent energized wires from contacting each other or the pole.

+8 The neutral wire acts as a line back to the substation and is tied to the ground, balancing the electricity on the system.

+9 Transformers convert higher voltage electricity from primary wires to lower voltage for use by consumers.

+10 Guy wire/ Guy Guards help stabilize poles.
+They are connected to the pole's ground wire.

+11 Pole ground wire - running the length of the pole - connects to the neutral wire to complete the circuit inside the transformer.
+It also directs electricity from lightning safely into the earth.

+12 Co-ops are responsible for keeping vegetation around poles trimmed to avoid interference with the electric system.